-As regular readers of this blog know, my latest academic book Languages of the World.
+As regular readers of this blog know, my latest academic book Languages in the World.
 How History, Culture and Politics Shape Language was published by Wiley-Blackwell in January of this year.
 Co-author Phillip M. Carter teaches at Florida International University in Miami.

 For professors who are considering adopting the book for their courses this coming fall semester, Phillip has posted a sample syllabus as a guide to using this book effectively.
 Here’s the link.

-This is the easiest book in the world to promote because Phillip and I are donating our royalties to the Endangered Language Fund.
+Languages in the World is the easiest book in the world to promote because Phillip and I are donating our royalties to the Endangered Language Fund.
 We’re on track to donate $2000 by the end of this year.
 When I got my author copies from the publisher, I offered one to a colleague of mine at Duke who had read a couple of draft chapters.
 She said promptly, “Thank you but no, I want to buy it.”